CSCfi/csc-user-guide/docs/data/sensitive-data/data_encryption.md

 Notes:
-encryption with CLI requires to zip a folder also? how do they intall crypt4CH in SD Desktop? where do they find the data? where do they find the sds public key and how to we call it?
+encryption with CLI requires to zip a folder also? how do they install crypt4CH in SD Desktop?
+DO they need to install phyton first? where do they find the data? where do they find the sds public key and how to we call it?